Electricity in a pre-Industrial Revolution Continent

 First, some facts

-- In Sub-Saharan Africa, on average, industry generates $700 of GDP per capita in Africa, less than a third of Latin America’s output ($2,500 per capita) and barely a fifth of East Asia’s ($3,400 per capita).
+- In Sub-Saharan Africa, on average, industry generates $700 of GDP per capita, less than a third of Latin America’s output ($2,500 per capita) and barely a fifth of East Asia’s ($3,400 per capita).

-- In EU, only 30% of electricity produced is used by households.
-In the US, it’s currently 21% c.
+- In the EU, only 30% of electricity produced is used by households.
+In the US, it’s currently 21% vs. c.
 15% in 1949.
 Only 25% of these households are rural i.e. only 5.25% of electricity generated is consumed by rural households.
-In 2014 in China 12% of electricity produced was used by households
+In China in 2014,12% of electricity produced was used by households.

 - 62% of Sub-Saharan Africans are rural – c.
 500 million people.
 By contrast, 25% of EU citizens, 18% of Americans, 7% of Japanese and 44% of Chinese live in rural areas.